 FR has some usage of PPMT MAND as well.

 DK, Randi thinks that the PPMT event definition in the standard is not very good and does not seem to reflect really what it is.
+However, as the event is not widely used, and it has various purposes, it is agreed that the definition should rather remain as is.

+DE: We don't have PPMT CHOS in Germany and according to the EIG the only market where it is relevant would be Australia.
+PPMT MAND must remain.
+We want to update this in our EIG column, because we have the same cases as CH (but extremely rarely).

 Actions: